What Are We Measuring in NLG? A Meta-Analysis of Evaluation Trends 2020-2025: Related Work

-Rapid progress in deep learning for NLG has spurred numerous new automatic evaluation metrics, leading to dedicated surveys.~\citet{sai-2022-evaluation-metrics-nlg-systems} provide a taxonomy of NLG metrics and highlight that traditional reference-based metrics often correlate poorly with human judgment and fail to capture nuances like factual correctness.
+\paragraph{Surveys in NLG evaluation.} \citet{sai-2022-evaluation-metrics-nlg-systems} provide a taxonomy of NLG metrics and highlight that traditional reference-based metrics often correlate poorly with human judgment and fail to capture nuances like factual correctness.
 With the rise of LLMs, researchers have begun using them as evaluators (i.e., LaaJ) to assess generated text quality.
 This marks a new direction in NLG evaluation that earlier surveys did not address~\citep{celikyilmaz-2021-evaluation-text-generation, sai-2022-evaluation-metrics-nlg-systems}.
 Recent surveys explicitly taxonomize these methods and highlight reliability challenges \cite{gao-etal-2025-llmeval, gu2025surveyllmasajudge}.
-While LaaJ can replicate human judgments on certain criteria, it exhibits substantial variability across tasks \cite{bavaresco-etal-2025-llms} and often struggles with generalization \cite{huang-etal-2025-empirical} and reliability \cite{hu-2024-are-llm-based-evaluators-confusing-nlg-quality-criteria, wang-2024-llms-are-not-fair-evaluators, lee-2025-evaluating-consistency-llm-evaluators, wang-2025-dhp} compared to proprietary models.
+While LaaJ can replicate human judgments on certain criteria, it exhibits substantial variability across tasks \cite{bavaresco-etal-2025-llms} and often struggles with generalization \cite{huang-etal-2025-empirical} and reliability \cite{hu-2024-are-llm-based-evaluators-confusing-nlg-quality-criteria, wang-2024-llms-are-not-fair-evaluators, lee-2025-evaluating-consistency-llm-evaluators, wang-2025-dhp}.
 While humans remain the most reliable and trusted evaluators, several meta-analyses have highlighted the inconsistency in human evaluation protocols for NLG and the need for standardized guidelines~\cite{van-der-lee-etal-2019-best, howcroft-etal-2020-twenty, celikyilmaz-2021-evaluation-text-generation}.
+While recent manual surveys identified metric shortcomings across 110 papers \cite{schmidtova-2024-automatic-metrics-in-nlg}, we use multi-LLM extraction to massively scale annotations to thousands of papers across a six-year span.